-Use the phone (or email) to qualify high-priority leads based on scoring
+Use inside sales team phone (or email) to qualify based on lead scoring

 Based on your company’s value proposition research, ask questions that show you understand the challenges your prospects face.
 Introduce ideas about how your business can help them meet those challenges.

 Most salespeople are excellent at what they do, and they want to help prospects respond to their challenges.
 Make sure you give them the highest-quality leads you have.